enthought/mayavi/docs/source/mayavi/tips.rst

 Scripting Mayavi without using Envisage
 ----------------------------------------

-The example ``examples/standalone.py`` demonstrates how one can use Mayavi without using Envisage.
-This is useful when you want to minimize dependencies.  ``examples/offscreen.py`` demonstrates how to use Mayavi without the envisage UI or even a traits UI (i.e. with a pure TVTK window) and do off screen rendering.
+The :ref:`example_standalone` demonstrates how one can use the core Mayavi API without using Envisage.
+This is useful when you want to minimize dependencies.  :ref:`example_offscreen` demonstrates how to use Mayavi without the envisage UI or even a traits UI (i.e. with a pure TVTK window) and do off screen rendering.

 Computing in a thread
 ----------------------

-``examples/compute_in_thread.py`` demonstrates how to visualize a 2D numpy array and visualize it as image data using a few modules.
+:ref:`example_compute_in_thread` demonstrates how to visualize a 2D numpy array and visualize it as image data using a few modules.
 It also shows how one can do a computation in another thread and update the Mayavi pipeline once the computation is done.
 This allows a user to